ronpandolfi/Pug/docs/installation.rst

 Stable release
 --------------

-To install quick-pip, run this command in your terminal:
+To install pug, run this command in your terminal:

 .. code-block:: console

-    $ pip install quick_pip
+    $ pip install pug

-This is the preferred method to install quick-pip, as it will always install the most recent stable release.
+This is the preferred method to install pug, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.